zhouzhongyuan/blog/contents/articles/insecure-websites-still-abound/index.md

 And for the love of all things that are holy, do not add "security" questions!

+Oh and one more thing, please consider running your entire site over TLS (aka SSL, https).

 ## When Using Websites

 I highly recommend using a password manager that will enable you to easily have a different long, difficult password for all of your sites.